 Pork & Sauerkraut: A New Year’s Tradition in Pennsylvania

-On New Year’s Day, friends and families throughout Pennsylvania will gather to enjoy a traditional feast of pork and sauerkraut to ensure good luck and fortune in the year to come.
+On New Year’s Day when the clock strikes midnight, friends and families throughout Pennsylvania will gather to enjoy a traditional feast of pork and sauerkraut to ensure good luck and fortune in the year to come.
 But where did this delicious tradition come from and how did it arise?

 According to a number of food historians, the tradition can be traced back hundreds of years to Germany, and well before the first Germans arrived in the then “New World” in the early 1600s.
 So, why pork?
-Along with being a readily available as many families raised pigs.
-By nature pigs are always looking for food, constantly “moving forward” in their search for food symbolizing moving forward in the New Year!
+Along with being readily available as many families raised pigs, by nature pigs are always looking for food and constantly “moving forward” in their search for food symbolizing moving forward in the New Year!
 To bring good luck (or “viel glück” in German), pork is the go-to food.

 Sauerkraut is similarly associated with prosperity and good fortune.
 Harvested in late fall and soon after crafted into sauerkraut to provide a nutritious vegetable dish to be enjoyed in the winter months ahead, cabbage – the main ingredient in sauerkraut – is round in shape, similar to coins, and green, a sign of wealth.
 Consuming sauerkraut would therefore bring prosperity, or good fortune in the New Year.

 Sauerkraut is basically pickled cabbage.
-In its purest form, it’s made by simply shredding a head of cabbage, adding salt, bottling it, and then let it ferment away.
-According to some recipes, you need to “massage” the cabbage and salt shreds, while others recommend stirring while others say to pound to maximize the amount of water drawn from the cabbage by the salt.
-Once bottled, let the magic of fermentation does the rest in about six weeks.
-Sauerkraut is rich in vitamins however, to boost the nutritional value even higher and enhance the taste, some recipes include red beets, carrots, onions, garlic, and even a bit of raw ginger.
+In its purest form, it’s made by simply shredding a head of cabbage, adding salt, bottling it, and then letting it ferment away.
+According to some recipes, you need to “massage” the cabbage and salt shreds, while others recommend stirring, and still others suggest pounding to maximize the amount of water drawn from the cabbage by the salt.
+Once bottled, let the magic of fermentation do the rest in about six weeks.
+Sauerkraut is rich in vitamins, however, to boost the nutritional value even higher and enhance the taste, some recipes include red beets, carrots, onions, garlic, and even a bit of raw ginger.

-If you’ve never tasted sauerkraut, you’re probably wondering what it tastes like.
-As a fermented food, it’s a bit tangy and on the acidic side, salty, some say “vinegary,” definitely not sweet, but delicious nonetheless!
+If you’ve never tasted sauerkraut, as a fermented food, it’s a bit tangy and on the acidic side, salty, some say “vinegary,” definitely not sweet, but delicious nonetheless!

 Find sauerkraut and many other delicious, fresh-from-the-farm veggies, meats, fruits, and dairy items, as well as freshly made baked goods, jarred and canned fruits and vegetables, and prepared meals at Pennsylvania’s farmers’ markets and locally owned grocery stores.